CaptSinBad/x402-wrapper/docs/product_journal.md

    - Dashboard list of links, QR generator endpoint, `app/pos/[token]` minimal POS page.
    - Use dev-settle for demo flows in dev.

+5) CI & production readiness:
+   - Resolve pnpm packaging issues, add gated integration tests for webhook->worker->confirm flows, and create a production checklist (monitoring/backups/KYC).

+## Concrete next actions (what I'll do now / short term)

+- **Next: RBAC / Privy server-side gating (Task 7).** This is the logical next step to protect all admin APIs and ensure sellers can only access their own resources.
+The Privy integration is already validated (Task 4); now we need to apply `requireSellerAuth` systematically and add authorization tests.
+- Then: Worker hardening and reservation reaper (Task 8).

 Product vision note:
 - xsynesis will aim for feature parity with a minimal Stripe Connect-like experience for merchants: admin link creation, managed onboarding, per-seller payout destinations, and anti-fraud/reconciliation tools.
 We'll phase in compliance (KYC) and provider integrations for fiat rails after an initial pilot on x402 rails.

-5) CI & production readiness:
-   - Resolve pnpm packaging issues, add gated integration tests for webhook->worker->confirm flows, and create a production checklist (monitoring/backups/KYC).

-## Concrete next actions (what I'll do now / short term)

-- Implement Payment Links admin list + idempotency (I will proceed unless you ask otherwise).
-This includes adding a persistent idempotency store and dashboard list UI.
-- After that: wrap admin endpoints with `requireSellerAuth` and add unit tests for RBAC.

 ## How to run locally (short)